 \subsection{More examples from Grothendieck pairs.}

-In \S\ref{Gr-pairs} we provide some other examples of fiber products which also do not admit quasi-isometric embedding into any general linear group over a local field and are not commensurable to those of Theorem \ref{nonqie1} and Theorem \ref{nonqie2}.
-This is achieved thanks to Theorem \ref{PTGr} which is a stronger version of Corollary \ref{mainthm2-fiberproducts} for fiber products of the form $\Gamma\times_N \Gamma$ where $\Gamma/N$ satisfies the conditions of the Platonov--Tavgen criterion \cite{PT} (i.e. $\Gamma/N$ does not admit non-trivial finite quotients and $H_2(\Gamma/N,\mathbb{Z})=0$).
-The main tool for the proof is a theorem of Grothendieck \cite[Thm.
+In \S\ref{Gr-pairs} we provide some other examples of fiber products, which are not commensurable to those of Theorem \ref{nonqie1} and Theorem \ref{nonqie2}, and fail to admit admit any linear representation which is a quasi-isometric embedding.
+This is achieved thanks to Theorem \ref{PTGr} which is a stronger version of Corollary \ref{mainthm2-fiberproducts} for fiber products of the form $\Gamma\times_N \Gamma$, where $\Gamma/N$ satisfies the conditions of the Platonov--Tavgen criterion \cite{PT} (i.e. $\Gamma/N$ does not admit non-trivial finite quotients and $H_2(\Gamma/N,\mathbb{Z})=0$).
+The main tool for the proof of Theorem \ref{PTGr} is a theorem of Grothendieck \cite[Thm.
 1.2]{Grothendieck} which establishes a connection between the profinite completion of a finitely generated group and its representation theory.